-- Our island setting provides a microcosm of national/global environmental and sustainability issues related to limited resources and growing population, with rural/agricultural, suburban, urban, and military regions; and cultures from the Pacific Islands, Asia, Europe and the United States.
+- Our island setting provides a microcosm of national/global environmental and sustainability issues related to energy, water, natural resources, and coral reefs, all within our own unique context and at a local scale.
+Our island is home to many communities (rural, urban, agricultural, military) and hosts a wide mix of cultures from the Pacific Islands, Asia, Europe and the United States.

 - Some of our special program features include student interaction with the community through practicum and research experiences for hands-on, project-based learning; on-going faculty mentoring of students; and regularly scheduled information meetings and programs about the curriculum and career opportunities.

 - Our majors provide many choices for students depending on their interests, background, and abilities.
 Our small class sizes allow for greater interaction among students and faculty that can further cultivate individual interests and experiences.